Quick Search:

 MultCloud is a wonderful cloud file manager that can help you manage multiple cloud storage solutions in only one place.
 Currently, MultCloud supports Google Drive, Google Photos, OneDrive, OneDrive for Business, Dropbox, Dropbox Business, MEGA, Flickr, Amazon S3, etc.

 With MultCloud, you don’t need to jump to different apps to manage data on those clouds.
 Instead, you can perform basic features on different clouds via MultCloud.
 For example, you can upload folders to Google Photos, download files from OneDrive, and share files on other clouds.
-Also, there’re advanced features such as Cloud Sync, which helps you sync files across clouds directly.
+Also, there are advanced features such as Cloud Sync, which helps you sync files across clouds directly.

 • Offline Sync.
 MultCloud relies on data traffic to sync files between cloud services.
 Even if the internet is disrupted, MultCloud can run the sync task in the background once it gets started.
+For instance, you can sync Dropbox to Google Drive offline.

 • Scheduled Sync.
 If you are busy and don’t have time to sync files across clouds one by one, you can make auto-sync tasks.
 MultCloud allows you to set up sync tasks at a regulated time, daily, weekly, or monthly.